bp4mc2/fbm-in-rdf/Comparing FBM and RDF datamodels.md

 > A `referring expression` is any expression used in an utterance to refer to something or someone (or a clearly delimited collection of things or people), i.e. used with a particular referent in mind. (from: Semantics a Coursebook).

-FCO-IM assumes that changing the referring expressions in a `declarative sentence` has no effect on the meaning of that sentence.
-(Which is true in most cases, but not for `translations`).
+FCO-IM assumes that changing a referring expression by another that refers to the same in a `declarative sentence` has no effect on the meaning of that sentence.
+(Which is true in most cases).
 Furthermore the 'Sense' of a declarative sentence is supposed to be known if the referees are unknown but you know the type of the referees.
 So the sense of the declarative sentence 'a person is married to a person' is supposed to be known (and in some way equal to the sense of 'John is married to Ann') .

 > To turn from reference to sense, the SENSE of an expression is its place in a system of semantic relationships with other expressions in the language.
 The first of these semantic relationships that we will mention is sameness of meaning, an intuitive concept which we will illustrate by example. (from: Semantics a Coursebook).